ue22-p23/web-chatbot/README.md

 ## assignment

-create your own conversional bot, using the starter code that has
+create your own conversational bot, using the starter code that has

 - a few settings:
   - a radio button to choose between streaming and non-streaming mode (see below)